-In other articles in this series, we’ve covered at greater length access control readers, and mobile unlocks with either Bluetooth or NFC on iOS and Android.
+In other articles in this series, we’ve covered at greater length access control readers, and mobile unlocks with either Bluetooth or NFC on iOS and Android (Use NFC phone to unlock doors).
 We’ve discussed the science behind these technologies, and looked at the cool applications in the field of modern access control readers.
 In this article, we’ll focus again on NFC, but this time with a look at its application in the field of smart door locks used for modern access control.

 While we’ll mainly look into Bluetooth enablement on smart locks, it’s worth noting that there are different protocols that power smart lock connectivity.
 There are three main options here: Bluetooth, Z-wave, or Wi-Fi.
 All three are fully wireless protocols, and can effectively communicate with other devices enabled with the same technology.

 We’ve covered these in another article on Bluetooth smart locks, so here we’ll simply review the Bluetooth and NFC protocols.

 Bluetooth is a bit less powerful, in terms of network load, although it will always be more than enough for smart locks.
 The one drawback is its range, which is usually limited to around 150 feet or less, meaning that you will need to be in its vicinity to unlock the door (you will not be able to unlock from, say, across the city).
 Beyond that, it is efficient in terms of power usage — requiring very little upkeep.

 Your phone actually speaks the Bluetooth language, meaning that you can communicate with it without needing any sort of interface.
 This is why it has become the network standard for all close-range wireless communication since its introduction.
 If you combine its power and sophistication with the fact that pretty much every modern device has a Bluetooth chip that can communicate with other Bluetooth chips, it’s really all you need.